Creative Commons Attribution-Noncommercial-No Derivative Works 3.0

 James Basire was appointed engraver to the Society of Antiquaries in 8 March 1759 and was given the commission to engrave St Margaret’s East Window.
 The decision reflects Vertue’s prior interest in the window and Wilson’s more recent presentation of the Ornaments but also dovetails with the Society’s ongoing commitment to preserving rare examples of stained or painted glass.
 Rosemary Sweet documents how stained glass “assumed the status of a niche interest amongst antiquaries by the end of the [eighteenth] century” (2004, 272-273).
 The antiquaries’ impulse was primarily preservationist, and “few if any antiquaries, regardless of their churchmanship, could find it in themselves to condone the blindly indiscriminate destruction of the Puritan iconoclasts” (286).
 William Stukeley (1687-1765), for example, was a dedicated preserver of stained glass, recording his dismay in 1741 at the destruction of St. George’s stained-glass and how he “hunted it out from one glazier to another” and “found the founder’s window” (quoted in Marks 1993, 241).
 An engraving of a beautiful sixteenth-century stained-glass window in the newly rebuilt section of St Margaret’s, in the Gothic-style, would place the Society’s thumb firmly on the scale weighing preservation of a piece of history and rare artistic achievement against accusations of “superstitious” imagery, what Ornaments describes as the “ridiculous rage of the puritans” (1761, “Table of Contents”).

 Approval for the engraving came easily, but matters of the pocketbook were more complicated.
-Basire gave the Society’s Council cost estimates to etch the outline and to engrave the details of the East Window in the meeting of 21 May 1765, but the Council wavered and only decided on a final format on 4 June 1767 (Goddard 2016,135).
+Basire gave the Society’s Council cost estimates to etch the outline and to engrave the details of the East Window in the meeting of 21 May 1765, but the Council wavered and only decided on a final format on 4 June 1767 (Goddard 2016, 135).
 The final engraved print was finished in 1768, six years after the lawsuit against the churchwardens was settled in May of 1762 (Archer 1982, 48).
 Basire was paid £41 4s “for (re-)drawing, engraving, printing, paper and the letter engraving…provid[ing] a potentially profitable complete, vertically integrated service to the society” (Goddard 2016, 135).
 After he completed only four engravings for them in the 1760s, the Society fired Basire in March of 1768.
-Plate 2.26 of “The Great East Window of St. Margaret’s Church, Westminster” was published in Volume 2 of Vetusta Monumenta in 1768.
-In the spring of the same year, Basire displayed his engraving to the public at the Free Society of Artists (143).
-He was later reinstated as the Society’s engraver in 1770 and “became the all but exclusive engraver of the plates for Archaeologia from 1773 and the revived Vetusta Monumenta from 1780” (164).
+Plate 2.26 of “The Great East Window of St. Margaret’s Church, Westminster” was published in 1768 and subsequently included in Volume 2 of Vetusta Monumenta, which was completed in 1789.
+When it was first published, Basire displayed his engraving to the public at the Free Society of Artists (143).
+He was reinstated as the Society’s engraver in 1770 and “became the all but exclusive engraver of the plates for Archaeologia from 1773 and the revived Vetusta Monumenta from 1780” (164).

 James Basire’s Engraving of the East Window

-The text accompanying Basire’s engraving closely on Plate 2.26 follows the information in Ornaments, explaining that the window “was made by the order of the Magistrates at Dort” and “intended as a present to K. Hen: VIIth for his chapel at Westminster.”
+The text accompanying Basire’s engraving on the plate closely follows the information in Ornaments, explaining that the window “was made by the order of the Magistrates at Dort” and “intended as a present to K. Hen: VIIth for his chapel at Westminster.”
 The text goes on to give the same history as that found in Ornaments of the window’s travels from New Hall to Copt Hall to St Margaret’s.
 It appears likely that the text on the print derives directly from Ornaments, and that neither Vertue’s earlier account nor Chandler’s watercolors factored into the selection of text that was presented along with the engraving.
 Plate 2.26, for example, identifies the royal figures as Henry VII and Elizabeth of York, effectively erasing Vertue’s and Chandler’s more accurate assessment.
-With the public dissemination of Vestuta Monumenta, Plate 2.26’s version of events proved influential and long-lasting.
+With the public dissemination of Vetusta Monumenta, this version of events proved influential and long-lasting.
 The story of St Margaret’s East Window was not challenged until Charles Winston’s An Inquiry into the Difference of Style. . .
 Hints on Glass Painting (1867) suggested the later production date of 1526 (Wayment 1981, 293).

 In his engraving, Basire eliminates the horizontal leaded bars in the window and removes the leaded sections holding the individual pieces of glass together, smoothing away the jigsaw puzzle elements that are so much a part of stained-glass artistry.
 He does include the stone mullions separating the three central panels of the Crucifixion and distinguishing the portraits of the royal figures and their saints.
 The mullions are presented as a series of dotted lines, but these do not detract from the overall impression of a biblical and historical scene (rather than an isolated image focused solely on Christ on the cross).
 Basire’s engraving departs most notably from the original window by including recognizable buildings, trees, and mountains behind the crucifixion scene; in the original, there are merely hints of a landscape and no noticeable built structures.
 Less obvious but significant are the changes to the expressions and facial features of the major figures in the window.
 While Wayment attributes the gaunt faces, sharp noses and full lips to Dutch and German influences, especially that of Cornelius Englebrecht (c.1462-1527), the faces in Basire’s engraving are all softer with more rounded eyes, fuller cheeks, and an almost dewy youthfulness (1981, 297).
 Once the vibrant reds and blues and other colors of the window are reduced to black and white etchings, the window undoubtedly appears less dramatic, less threatening, less Catholic, and, by default, more Protestant, making it a better fit for an Anglican parish church.